Let's Encrypt Not Generating SSL Certificates

 If you are using the default settings for the Coolify proxy and your website suddenly shows a warning about an insecure connection, it is most likely that your website is using a self-signed certificate from the Coolify proxy.
 This guide will help you fix the issue.

-Coolify uses Let's Encrypt ↗ under the hood to generate SSL certificates for your websites.
-By default, Let's Encrypt uses an HTTP challenge to verify domain ownership.
+Coolify uses Let's Encrypt ↗ to generate SSL certificates for your domains.

-Let's Encrypt sends an HTTP request to your server that includes a unique token embedded in the URL.
-When your server returns the correct token, it confirms that you control the domain.
+- Let's Encrypt sends an HTTP request to your server on port 80 with a unique token.
+If your server responds with the correct token, it confirms domain ownership, and the certificate is issued.

 3. Usage of Third-Party Proxy

-If you are proxying your website through a third-party service like Cloudflare ↗, Let's Encrypt may not be able to verify your domain.
+If you are proxying your website through a third-party service like Cloudflare ↗, Let's Encrypt might fail to validate your domain due to the proxy interfering with the HTTP or TLS-ALPN-01 challenge.
 In that case, you must either use a DNS challenge or stop proxying your domain through the third-party service.

 Sometimes, Let's Encrypt might be having issues on their end.
 Check the Let's Encrypt status from here ↗.
 If there is an issue, wait for them to fix it and try again once the issue is fixed.